Are you looking for an awesome one-day in Athens itinerary from the Piraeus Cruise Port in the summer? Then you are in the right spot!

 Athens was definitely one of my favorite stops on our Eastern Mediterranean cruise since there is a lot to see and photograph – and it is easy to get around.

-Once you find your way from Piraeus cruise port, you can explore all day long without worry!
+Once you find your way from the Piraeus cruise port, you can explore all day long without worry!

 About the Author